Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ### Inertial Motion Blending and Motion Vectors

-Kinemation has built-in motion history mechanisms that features like Inertial Motion Blending or Motion Vectors can leverage.
-Both features are baked into entities by default, and the latter is fully in your control with a simple API.
+Kinemation has built-in motion history mechanisms that features such as Inertial Motion Blending and Motion Vectors can leverage.
+Both features are baked into entities by default, and the former is fully in your control with a simple API.

 ### Native Squash and Stretch

 Squash and Stretch is one of the fundamental principles of animation.
 The most natural way to express this using skeletal animation is to non-uniformly scale bones.
 But that doesn’t work in game engines.
-The issue game engines have is that the scaling causes child transforms to shear in undesirable ways.
+The issue game engines have is that the scaling causes rotated child transforms to shear in undesirable ways.

 Non-shearing stretch is built into many features of the Latios Framework, and Kinemation takes full advantage of it to deliver the juiciest of animations.